Friday, September 23

 The Bonner Center for Civic Engagement (CCE) invites students and their families to attend its weekly Brown Bag Discussion.
 The CCE initiated this discussion series in support of its mission to bring together campus and community members in collaborative reflection about social issues affecting our region and the world.
 A speaker or panel of speakers leads a presentation on a critical social issue and then opens up the floor to discussion.
 In addition to providing plenty of food for thought, Brown Bag also provides free pizza.

-Curious about summer housing, room selection and the lottery, how rooms are allocated for students who are returning from studying abroad, or the enhancements to existing facilities?
-Want to learn about other residential options, like Sophomore Scholars in Residence and living-learning programs that are available to your student?
-Joan Lachowski, director of Undergraduate Student Housing, and Andy Gurka, director of Living-Learning Programs, will offer a presentation about these topics and answer your questions.
+Curious about room selection and the lottery, how rooms are allocated for students who are returning from studying abroad, summer housing, or the enhancements to existing facilities?
+Joan Lachowski, director of undergraduate student housing will be available during this hour to answer any questions you may have.

 Carole Weinstein International Center, Commons

 First-Year Seminars (FYS) provide entering students the excitement of engaged learning through an array of seminar topics.
 With small classes and close contact with faculty, FYS offer a hands-on introduction to academic inquiry and the modes of expression that lie at the heart of a liberal arts education.
 The FYS Student Conference awards the best student papers and showcases the best research and artistic work done in previous FYS courses.
-All are invited to attend these student presentations.
+All are invited to attend these student presentations in the International Center Commons.
 Come see some of the outstanding work done by UR students in their freshman year!
 Light refreshments will be served.

 Modlin Center for the Arts, Harnett Museum of Art